CRCHUM-CITADEL/nextflow-medicine-precision/README.md

 > [!NOTE]
 > For all containers we are using Apptainer because of it's compatibility with HPC environments.
-> Find how to install here: https://apptainer.org/docs/admin/main/installation.html
+> If you're not working from an HPC environment, find out how to install it here: https://apptainer.org/docs/admin/main/installation.html

 ## Change nextflow.config file

 You will need to change parameters in the nextflow config in order to point to certain files.
 These options are found in the `params` dict in nextflow.config.
-Mandatory unless specified otherwise.
+Parameters are mandatory unless specified otherwise.

 | Field                | Description                                                |
 | -------------------- | ---------------------------------------------------------- |